Zhang Haochen (footballer)

 Zhang Haochen (张浩宸; born 3 February 2000) is a Chinese footballer who plays as a defender for Heilongjiang Ice City.

-Club career
+Career

 Zhang Haochen would play for the Shandong Luneng youth team before going abroad to join Brazilian football team Desportivo Brasil on loan.
-On 22 September 2018 he would make his senior debut for the club against Red Bull Brasil in a Copa Paulista game that ended in a 3-1 defeat.
+On 22 September 2018 he would make his senior debut for the club against Red Bull Brasil in a Copa Paulista game that ended in a 3–1 defeat.
 After his loan ended he was allowed to join newly promoted top tier side Qingdao Huanghai on 15 July 2020.
-He would go on to make his debut for the club in a Chinese FA Cup game against Beijing Sinobo Guoan F.C. on 19 September 2020 that ended in a 2-1 defeat.
+He would go on to make his debut for the club in a Chinese FA Cup game against Beijing Sinobo Guoan F.C. on 19 September 2020 that ended in a 2–1 defeat.